gregberns/LearningFunctionalProgramming/Ramblings/InterfaceDomainClients.md

-# Patterns For Clarity and Reusability
+# Patterns For Clarity and Reusability - Interface, Domain, Clients

 Article Published: